jonagitsdata/streaming-03-rabbitmq/README.md

 ## Version 1: Don't Repeat Yourself (DRY)

-1. Did you notice you had to change the message in two places?
+1. Did you notice you had to change the message in two places? **no, added variable early in code**
     1. You update the actual message sent.
     1. You also update what is displayed to the user.
 1. Fix this by introducting a variable to hold the message.